 Green Open Access (Green OA) involves authors self-archiving their articles by sharing them on their own website, or better still, in their institution’s repository or in some other public archive.
 Unlike Gold OA, the copyright for these articles usually resides with the publisher, or an affiliated society.
 There are restrictions as to how the work can be reused.
 Which article version can be used and when the article can be made openly available online may be subject to a publisher embargo period.

-Pivot Science Publication follows the Gold Open Access model and is responsible for making all papers immediately and freely available on our journals' website.
+Pivot Science Publications follows the Gold Open Access model and is responsible for making all papers immediately and freely available on our journals' website.
 Readers are free to use any content published in our journals without asking for permission from the authors or publisher, as long as the original work is correctly cited.

 Non-Open Access academic publishers own the copyrights of the articles published in their journals.
 Readers must therefore pay to obtain access to the articles which they want to read.
 Although some researchers may be able to obtain access to the required articles via their host institutions where they have paid for journal access, the ever increasing cost of journal subscriptions has become a heavy financial burden for many institutions.
 Non-Open Access journals make scholarly research and knowledge dissemination very costly.
 Thus, only those who can afford the subscription have unrestricted access to the latest research findings.